walker84837/RetroHue/README.md

 ## Why RetroHue?

+TL;DR:

 * Predictable behavior
-* Instantly adapt existing configs or user input that use legacy color codes.
+* Instantly adapt existing configs or user input that use legacy color codes
-* Standardize your text processing by converting all legacy codes at once.
+* Standardize your text processing by converting all legacy codes at once
-* Use rich formatting and deserialization while preserving legacy styles.
+* Use rich formatting and deserialization while preserving legacy styles

+Backstory & Motivation:

+While working on my plugins, I decided to add support for legacy color codes and MiniMessage tags in configuration files.
+Using Adventure's component serializers seemed like the most modern approach.

+The process worked like this:

+1. Pass a string (e.g., from a config) to the legacy component serializer, which converts legacy-formatted text into a component.
+2. Use the MiniMessage parser to convert that component into a MiniMessage-formatted string.
+3. Deserialize the MiniMessage string back into a component, now containing the converted color codes.

+However, I ran into an issue: valid MiniMessage tags were being escaped by the deserializer.
+A quick fix would be to replace `\<` and `\>` with `<` and `>`, but that's brittle and relies on internal behavior.

+Instead, I decided to roll my own parser to convert legacy codes to MiniMessage tags.
+To make this reusable, I extracted the logic into a small, modular library that I now use across all my plugins.

 ## Installation